bitcoin-dot-org/Bitcoin.org/en/full-node.md

 We can't provide direct support, but if you see a way to improve these instructions, please [open an issue.](https://github.com/bitcoin-dot-org/bitcoin.org/issues/new)

+### Running Behind A Tor Onion Service

+You can also make your full node reachable through [Tor](https://www.torproject.org/) as an onion service, formerly called a hidden service.
+This can help nodes behind restrictive networks accept inbound connections without router port forwarding.
+It can also hide your public IP address from peers, although running the same node on clearnet and Tor may allow the two addresses to be linked.

+The steps below assume a Linux system using `systemd`, Tor's default SOCKS proxy on `127.0.0.1:9050`, and Bitcoin Core's default mainnet port.
+Adapt the package and service commands for your operating system.

+#### Automatic Onion Service

+Modern Bitcoin Core can ask Tor to create a Tor v3 onion service automatically.
+This is usually the simplest option.

+1. Install Tor and make sure it is running:

+        sudo apt install tor
+        sudo systemctl enable --now tor

+2. Enable Tor's control port and cookie authentication by adding or uncommenting these lines in `/etc/tor/torrc`:

+        ControlPort 9051
+        CookieAuthentication 1
+        CookieAuthFileGroupReadable 1
+        DataDirectoryGroupReadable 1

+3. Restart Tor:

+        sudo systemctl restart tor

+4. Give the user that runs Bitcoin Core permission to read Tor's authentication cookie.
+On Debian and Ubuntu systems the Tor group is usually `debian-tor`:

+        sudo usermod -a -G debian-tor "$USER"

+   Log out and log back in, or reboot, before continuing.
+If your distribution uses a different Tor group name, find it with:

+        getent group | cut -d: -f1 | grep -i tor

+5. Add these settings to your `bitcoin.conf` file:

+        proxy=127.0.0.1:9050
+        listen=1
+        listenonion=1

+6. Restart Bitcoin Core.
+You can see the onion address that Bitcoin Core is advertising with:

+        bitcoin-cli getnetworkinfo

+   Look for an address ending in `.onion` in the `localaddresses` section.
+If it does not appear, add `debug=tor` to `bitcoin.conf`, restart Bitcoin Core, and check `debug.log` for Tor authentication or control port errors.

+#### Manual Onion Service

+If you prefer to manage the onion service yourself, configure Tor to forward a public onion service port to Bitcoin Core's local onion listening port.

+1. Add this service definition to `/etc/tor/torrc`:

+        HiddenServiceDir /var/lib/tor/bitcoin-service/
+        HiddenServicePort 8333 127.0.0.1:8334

+2. Restart Tor and read the generated onion address:

+        sudo systemctl restart tor
+        sudo cat /var/lib/tor/bitcoin-service/hostname

+3. Add these settings to `bitcoin.conf`, replacing the example onion address with the address from the previous step:

+        proxy=127.0.0.1:9050
+        listen=1
+        bind=127.0.0.1:8334=onion
+        externalip=yourgeneratedaddress.onion

+4. Restart Bitcoin Core.
+After your node has been online for a while, you can check for inbound onion peers with:

+        bitcoin-cli getpeerinfo

+Only add Bitcoin Core's peer-to-peer port to this onion service.
+If you also run a web server or another service, create a separate onion service for it so that the services are not trivially linked.
 </div>

 <div class="toccontent-block boxexpand expanded" markdown="1">